GenieTim/msft-graph-mailer/README.md

 Please contribute if you understand enough about MIME and Microsoft Graph to fix this.

 Additionally, Microsoft imposes restrictions on the sender E-Mail you can use.
-Simply be aware of that, please.
+Simply be aware of that when setting the `From` of the E-Mail, please, if you want to prevent errors.